Here is an easy way to think of the difference between WEAR and PUT ON.

 Learn the grammar here with this easy guide with lots of natural examples.
 Learn real examples and use these English verbs correctly in natural English conversation.

 This is the lesson I had with my student.
 I turned this lesson into a video.

 Watch the video and then read the blog post to help you understand the difference between these words.

 You will also find an extra section at the bottom of this post that explains 7 verb forms of WEAR and PUT with real examples.

 Recently my student and I were practicing a conversation from a textbook, the conversation was about a snowboarding lesson.
 In the example, the snowboarding school said: “You need to wear a helmet during the lesson.”

 My student asked me the difference between wear and put on.

-They seem to have a similar meaning but are they used the same way?
+WEAR and PUT ON seem to have a similar meanings but are they used the same way?

 My student asked me “Could you also say you need to put on a helmet?”